‘Asbestos’ no more: Canadian town opts for less carcinogenic name

 That’s Valley of the Springs, more or less.

 “I know that the name change is a very emotional subject,” said Mayor Hugues Grimard, who announced the new name Monday.
-“But to see all the citizens who came to vote … tells me that we managed to rally the population and that makes me very proud.”
+“But to see all the citizens who came to vote . . . tells me that we managed to rally the population, and that makes me very proud.”

 The town was built up around the massive Jeffrey Mine, once the largest opencast chrysotile asbestos mine in the world.
-The fire-retardant mineral, used in everything from brake pads to tanks, was considered white gold.
+The fire-retardant mineral, used in a range of products from brake pads to tanks, was considered white gold.

 But the World Health Organization declared asbestos a carcinogen in 1987, the mine’s American owners had declared bankruptcy amid a collapsing market and U.S. worker lawsuits a few years earlier, and the operation shut down for good in 2012.
 By then, local officials were already casting about for a new name.